Depression and Neurologic Illness

 See Figure 5-1 and Box 5-1 for prevalence and risk factors of depression in different neurological illnesses.

 “Dementia” refers to a syndrome characterized by cognitive deterioration, behavioral abnormalities, and possible personality changes that significantly affect daily functioning.
 A dementia syndrome can be caused by myriad etiologies, including neurodegenerative processes, such as Alzheimer disease (AD), dementia with Lewy bodies, and frontotemporal dementia, cerebrovascular disease, traumatic brain injury (TBI), infectious illnesses such as HIV, and other neurologic disturbances.
 This section covers depression in dementia secondary to a neurodegenerative process, with emphasis on depression in AD.
 Depression refers to clinically significant depressive symptoms, rather than particular subtypes as defined by Diagnostic and Statistical Manual of Mental Disorders (DSM) unless otherwise noted.
 Cerebrovascular depression and depression associated with PD are addressed later in this chapter.

-Neuropsychiatric symptoms are common in dementia, and depression is one of the most ...
+Neuropsychiatric symptoms are common in dementia, and depression is one of the most frequent ...